-Embracing the community's desire for maintaining small town scale through implementation of sensitive urban design initiatives.
+Embracing the community's desire for maintaining small town scale.

 Balancing non-residential and residential growth, to prevent one type of growth from outpacing the other and striving for fiscal sustainability.

 [Figure 4.
 Growth Strategy](#) is a visual display of the Town's approach to growth, which is more specifically implemented through the Land Use Concept.
 The Growth Strategy is a conceptual playbook for future decisions, while the Land Use Concept is a more prescribed blueprint for growth linked directly to MDP policies.